 Rice Krispie treats are already an amazing snack.
 Gooey, soft, crunchy, sweet, and perfect for any occasion (including weddings!)
 But adding chocolate into the mix is just incredible and even easier than you may think!

-If you’re a fan of chocolate (who isn’t) then I’m sure you can understand why these treats are so irresistible.
+If you're a fan of chocolate (who isn't) then I'm sure you can understand why these Rice Krispie squares with chocolate chips are so irresistible.
 These yummy cereal bars have been a huge hit with adults and kids.

 - Rice Krispies